-The Certificate in Healthcare Transitions (17 units) focuses on the science and math skills that are necessary to transition to a healthcare-focused career.
-The program provides pathways to entry-level positions and apprenticeships in fields such as medical assistant, medical secretary and lab technician.
+The Certificate in Healthcare Transitions focuses on the science and math skills that are necessary to transition to a healthcare-focused career.
+The program provides pathways to entry-level apprenticeships and careers in roles such as medical assistant, medical secretary, lab technician, and more.